-Non-Tribal Community: Enrollment percentages range from 36.32% in Hingalgangto 71.32% in Bongaon, indicating a higher engagement in PMKVY programs.
-Mundari Community: Enrollment percentages are notably lower, ranging from 9.21% in Hingalgang to 23.36% in Bongaon.
+Non-Tribal Community: Enrollment percentages range from 36.32% in Hingalgangto 71.32% in Bongaon, indicating a higher engagement in PMKVY programs.Mundari Community:Enrollment percentages are notably lower, ranging from 9.21% in Hingalgang to 23.36% in Bongaon.
 The data suggests a disparity in educational enrollment between the Non-Tribal and Mundari communities under PMKVY.
-This trend may be influenced by such socioeconomic information, factors status, access to and cultural differences.Implement community-specific awareness campaigns to inform the Mundari community about PMKVY opportunities.
+This trend may be influenced by socioeconomic factors such as status, access to information, and cultural differences.Implement community-specific awareness campaigns to inform the Mundari community about PMKVY opportunities.